ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

         }
     }

-    /**
-     * Creates and enqueues node for current thread and given mode.
+    /** Creates and enqueues node for current thread and given mode */ private Node addWaiter(Node mode) {
-     */
-    private Node addWaiter(Node mode) {
         Node node = new Node(Thread.currentThread(), mode);
         // Try the fast path of enq; backup to full enq on failure